36 must-do day trips from Bristol

 Old Down Country Park

-After ideas for days out in beautiful countryside near Bristol?
+After ideas for a day out near Bristol in beautiful countryside?
 Old Down is home to farm animals, wandering peacocks, an excellent adventure playground, trampolines, an assault course, fairy garden, yurt (we saw Elsa in there once!) and a really nice restaurant.

 WWT Slimbridge